aaron-nuy/Voxel-Game-Demo/README.md

 # Voxel-Game-Demo
  A Minecraft like game with basic rendering, movement, block placement..
-All made from scratch
+All made from scratch The code is terribly messy and many optimizations need to be done.
+This project was just a challenge I made for myself while also to learn graphics programminng on the side

  Downlod Pre-compiled binaries (executable) [Here](https://github.com/aaron-nuy/Voxel-Game-Demo/releases/tag/v0.1.0-alpha).